MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Results of Culture Consensus Results

 To measure cultural consensus, we compute the pairwise overlap rate of entity QIDs across different languages when generating responses to semantically equivalent prompts.
 This overlap reflects the extent to which different languages share similar cultural interpretations of the same prompt.

 In Figure~\ref{fig:consensus_chatgpt}-~\ref{fig:consensus_qwen}, we present the average consensus scores across all mentioned countries and six topics.
-To aid interpretation, we use yellow color coding to highlight major Europe region.
-Notably, European languages consistently exhibit higher cultural consensus across models, suggesting stronger alignment in entity representations within this region.
+To aid interpretation, we use yellow color coding to highlight the major Europe region.
+Notably, European languages consistently exhibit higher cultural consensus across models, suggesting a stronger alignment in entity representations within this region.
+Our findings suggest that cultural signals interact with cross-lingual representations in complex ways, shaping both specificity and consensus across languages.
+Approaches such as contrastive learning~\cite{DBLP:conf/icassp/ChenGGLW22} offer a promising direction to more faithfully capturing culture-specific cues while maintaining stronger cross-lingual consensus.